learnitmyway/learnitmyway/content/post/learn-react.md

 **<a href="https://reactjs.org/docs/hello-world.html" target="_blank" rel="noopener">React docs - quick start</a>**

-* Start by implementing the example in **<a href="https://reactjs.org/docs/thinking-in-react.html" target="_blank" rel="noopener">Thinking in React</a>**
+* Start by implementing the example in <a href="https://reactjs.org/docs/thinking-in-react.html" target="_blank" rel="noopener">Thinking in React</a>
-on your own and then read the documentation.
+on your own and then read the documentation from the beginning.
 This will show you where your gaps are.
 * I would recommend coming back to the advanced guide once you have a bit more practice with React.

 Once you have completed the resources above I would recommend practising the concepts by starting a project of your own.
 It can be something similar to